Japan confirms 39 new virus cases, 174 total on cruise ship

 The update brings the total found on the Diamond Princess to 174 cases.

-The new cases bring Japan's total to 203 people infected by the the new virus, COVID-19.
+The new cases bring Japan's total to 203 people with the new disease, COVID-19.

 The night of the ship's arrival, Japanese health officials began medical checks on all of the ship's 3,700 passengers and crew after one previous passenger tested positive for the virus.

-Note: This story has been corrected to show that COVID-19 is the name of the disease, not the virus.